BennyTheDev/pipe-specs/README.md

 "P": shortcut for PIPE, signalling this is a PIPE function.

-"D": shortcut for Deploy, signallaing the following data is to define a new token.
+"T": shortcut for Transfer, signalling the following data is to send tokens.

 Quadruple: